ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 _Files with the `.cshtml` extension should follow the naming convention and specify the scope._

 First, create a new file that does not specify a scope in its name.
 Navigate to the `bad` folder, create a file named `unknown-scope.cshtml`, and add the following content: `<policies/>`.
-When you run PSRule, this file should still be ignored because we haven’t created a rule for it yet.
+When you run PSRule, this file should be ignored because we haven’t created a rule for it yet.

 Next, open `APIM.Policy.Rule.ps1` and add the following rule: